 Pits lakes vary widely in size and water quality.
 Currently, the largest pit lake in Nevada is mostly likely the Anaconda Yerington Pit Lake with 40,000-45,000 AF[i] of water, and in general the size of these lakes vary from 100 acre-feet (AF) to about 540,000 AF (an acre-foot corresponds to 325,829 gallons).[ii]
 Ultimately, in aggregate the amount of water destined for pit lakes in Nevada is staggering.
 As active mining projects in Nevada come to an end, GBRW estimates that the amount of water destined for pit lakes will be in the Humboldt River basin where these lakes are estimated to eventually hold approximately 1,052,000[iii] acre-feet of water (more than the all existing reservoirs in Nevada, 600,000 AF, excluding Lake Mead)1.
 In addition to this volume held by the pit lakes another 9,7002 acre-feet per (3.2 to 3.6 billion gallons) per year will be lost to evaporation.But, under current regulations, Nevadans cannot use this water.

-The Nevada Division of Environmental Protection, for example, said there are no standards for pit lake water, meaning no specific concentration limits exist for various potential contaminants.
+The Nevada Division of Environmental Protection, for example, said there are no standards for pit lake waters, meaning no specific concentration limits exist for various potential contaminants.
 Instead, the standard is based on an ecological risk assessment, which develops something called “hazard quotients” for wildlife assumed to be exposed to pit lake water.
 But, a standard based on a risk assessment is very mutable.
 Results can be adjusted to achieve a desired outcome.
 The Nevada Code requires that pit lakes do not have the “potential to affect adversely the health of human, terrestrial or avian life” (Nevada Administrative Code – 445A.429).
 Under this standard, groundwater flowing into a pit lake is allowed by law to become degraded, undrinkable, and unsuitable for irrigation or stock watering, yet still satisfy the statute.